Sticky SituationsChapter 6

 “I say we need a new plan,” Aaron said.
 “We split up and take photos of each.”

 “Well, actually, I suggested that yesterday,” Esther informed.

 “I don’t care,” Aaron said flatly.
 “Did you girls figure out what unicorns like?”

 “Great,” Aaron replied.
 “The girls will go after the unicorn, and the men’ll go after the ape again.
 And I know where to get it.”

 Marian and Esther didn’t like being bossed around, but they were too tired to argue.
-Herbert’s face turn pale.
-The thought of traveling along with Aaron terrified him.
+Herbert’s face turned pale.
+The thought of traveling alone with Aaron terrified him.

 “Don’t worry, Herbie,” Aaron assured him with a smile and smack on the back.
 “I’ll look after ya.”

 Reluctantly, Herbert followed Aaron on his bicycle around the neighborhood, the two boys veering and gliding while Aaron told Herbert about each house.
 “That place gives good candy on Halloween,” he said.
 And “there’s a mean dog in that yard”, and “that guy took a little kid once.
 Stay away from there.”